SingaporeMotherhood | Baby & Toddler

 12 weeks per child

 For adoptive mothers who adopt an infant under one year old, you get 12 weeks of paid AL to be taken within Baby’s first year.
 It should be taken in one continuous block.
 The last four weeks can be spread out over the 12 months from Baby’s birth if your employer agrees.
-SPL also applies, where adoptive dads can share up to four weeks of their wives’ AL.
+SPL also applies, where adoptive dads and mums can share another six weeks.

 Government-Paid Childcare Leave (CCL)